wavebench/wavebench/README.md

 # Usage

 ## Explore on Google Colab
 We provide Google Colab notebooks for the purpose of exploring Wavebench.
-You can find the links to these notebooks in the table of the "Quick start" section.
+You can find the links to these notebooks in the table of the "Quick start" section above.

-## Install Wavebench locally
+## Install Wavebench

 We suggest using Conda to install Wavebench.
 The following commands will create a new Conda environment named `wavebench` and install the dependencies.